 How to read a food label

 Mary Lou Gavin, MD, medical editor at KidsHealth.org says “It can be intimidating – for all of us – to try and size up a food label as a whole, so you need to break it down.”
 Keeping the principles of reading a food label simple is the key.

 The key things to note while reading a nutrition label are:

-- Serving size and total calories.
 Many times we look directly at the calorie count of a food package and make a snap decision, however oftentimes serving size is overlooked.
 A food item like ice cream or cereal often has a lower serving size than might actually be typically consumed in one sitting.
 Being aware of the size of the serving can help you to make a more educated decision on whether that food item will be beneficial to your family’s health.
 It can also help you to regulate your intake of certain foods once you understand what one serving size looks like.

-- Ingredients to avoid.
 One of the most important parts of the nutrition label is actually the list of ingredients.
 The ingredient listed first in the list is the most prevalent in that food item.
 The ingredients are listed from highest amounts to lowest amounts.
 Here are the top 12 ingredients to avoid as much as possible: